 “Ketosis” is the star actor in the ketosis diet and recent weight loss plans, and refers to the process whereby your body starts to burn your stored fat due to a lack of carbohydrates for energy.
-But does it really work?
-And is it safe?
-Here’s a complete guide to give you all the answers to your questions:

-Ketosis is basically a metabolic state in which the main energy source of your body becomes ketone bodies.
-You don’t need any ketosis pill or “magical ketosis food” to start ketosis because it’s a totally natural process.
+Ketosis is a metabolic state in which the main energy source of your body becomes ketone bodies.
+You don’t need any ketosis pill or “magical ketosis food” to start ketosis because it’s a natural process.

 Usually, your cells use glucose as a fuel.
 But when you don’t have enough glucose in your body, your insulin level drops and fatty acids from stored fats are released into your blood.
 Fatty acids are too big to cross the blood-brain barrier, and thus they are transformed into small particles called ketones or ketone bodies in the liver to produce an alternative energy source that can reach every cell in your body.

 When does ketosis start when fasting?

 Ketosis typically starts when fasting for an extended period of time, typically around 12 to 48 hours after the last meal.
 Generally speaking, it takes about 18 hours while fasting to enter the ketosis state.